Getting Started With CI/CD for Data Science Pipelines

 • Allow training and scoring CI pipelines to run at set dates and times using Scheduled pipelines

-• Log pipeline results to Project wiki
+• Log results to Project wiki

 • Use GitLab for Slack integration to monitor pipeline status